 The Center for Neurodiversity is a collaborative project including staff, faculty, and students.

-Steering Group — The purpose of the Steering Group is to explore neurodiversity topics and provide big-picture advice to the Center.
+Steering Committee — The purpose of the Steering Committee is to explore neurodiversity topics and provide big-picture advice to the Center.

 - Peter A. Eden, President of Landmark College